-In the short term the number of events will reduce drastically, but in one or two years we’ll be back to “normalMaybe in a given moment we reached an excess of shows and events, and some might never return, but the ones that do return will probably undergo significant changes with the introduction of new digital tools, expanding the physical borders of the events.
+In the short term, the number of events will reduce drastically, but in one or two years we’ll be back to ‘normal’.
+Maybe in a given moment we reached an excess of shows and events, and some might never return, but the ones that do return will probably undergo significant changes with the introduction of new digital tools, expanding the physical borders of the events.